The Parish Church of Knockbreda

 St Patrick’s Church, Drumbridge

 The first church on this site was probably built in the late twelfth century and 1306 there is the first mention of papal tax.
 In 1348 bubonic plague or Black Death struck and about a quarter of the population died.
-The present church built 1798 and rebuilt 1870.
+The present church was built in 1798 and rebuilt in 1870.